SPECIAL EDUCATIONAL PROVISIONS

 Over 80-85% of Noadswood premises are accessible to wheelchair users.
 In the main building a lift is situated.
 Electronic doors are being systematically updated to allow ease of access.

 The school publishes an Accessibility Plan every 3 years (click here to view).
-This is due for review in 2014.

 Additional Educational Needs